Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: Abstract

 \section{Abstract}

-Within the matrix product state framework, we study the non-Markovian feedback dynamics of a two-level system interacting with the electromagnetic field inside a semi-infinite waveguide where the formation of an atom-photon bound state is possible.
-Taking the steady-state excitation of the emitter as a figure of merit, we compare the trapped excitation for an initially excited quantum emitter and an emitter prepared via quantized pulses.
-In the latter case, we find that for certain feedback delay times, multi-photon pulses yield a significantly higher steady-state excitation than possible with an initially excited emitter.
-In the system we consider, we find an increase of around 90 percent.
-Thus, the quantum optical initialization is found to be more efficient due to the self-consistent inclusion of emerging quantum noise.
-Furthermore, we propose a recursive Heisenberg ansatz which shows good qualitative agreement with the numerically expensive matrix product state method and requires only numerical resources growing quadratically with the number of excitations.
+Within the matrix product state framework, we study the non-Markovian feedback dynamics of a two-level system interacting with the electromagnetic field inside a semi-infinite waveguide where the excitation of an atom-photon bound state is possible.
+Taking the steady-state excitation of the emitter as a figure of merit, we compare the trapped excitation for an initially excited quantum emitter and an emitter prepared via quantized pulses containing up to four photons.
+In the latter case, we find that for large feedback delay times, multi-photon pulses can yield a significantly higher steady-state excitation than possible with an initially excited emitter since the stimulated emission process can enhance the trapping probability in comparison to the spontaneous decay of an initially excited emitter.